keir-l/LibProxy/README.md

 To install simply visit the Chrome App store here -

-To mannually install, clone this git into a folder, navigate to chrome://extensions, select 'Load Unpacked Extension' and choose the folder you just downloaded.
+To manually install, clone this git into a folder, navigate to chrome://extensions, select 'Load Unpacked Extension' and choose the folder you just downloaded.